XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Obstacle2_Explained.md

 EndFunction
 ```

-Sets the new target angle for steering control based on gyro angle.
+Sets the new target angle for steering control based on gyro angle and using PD regulator.

 ---